fcapovilla/caporss/README.md

     export DATABASE\_URL="postgres://username:password@hostname/database"

-5. Set the SESSION\_SECRET environment variable to secure your sessions:

-	export SESSION\_SECRET="My session secret..."

-6. Run CapoRSS using Puma:
+5 Run CapoRSS using Puma:

 	bundle exec puma config.ru -e production

-7. Open a web browser and go to "http://localhost:3000"
+6. Open a web browser and go to "http://localhost:3000"
-8. The default username/password is "admin"/"admin"
+7. The default username/password is "admin"/"admin"

 Notes:
 * For security reasons, a SSL certificate is required for running CapoRSS in production mode.